I Will Become the Wind

 That sort of thing was happening a lot lately.
 But it wasn't until the past few days that Obito understood why.
-Minato himself seemed oblivious to it, always agreeing dutifully like the loyal subject he was.
+Minato himself seemed oblivious to it, always agreeing dutifully without questioning it.

 Obito wanted to kick him.
 Just in general, really.